 The name Kalaw came from the Philippine Hornbill birds which the locals in Burma call Kalaw.
-Kalaw Village is in the hilltop location and is a popular destination for trekking from the Inle lake.
-Located about 50 km from the famous Inle; Kalaw Village was an essential location for commerce during the British colonial rule.
+Kalaw Village is in the hilltop location and is a popular destination for trekking from the Inle Lake.
+Located about 50 km from the famous Inle; Kalaw Village was an essential location for commerce during British colonial rule.

 Guests can also interact and feed the elephants in the camp.
 One can also see the lifestyle of the Mahouts(elephant handlers) residing close to the camp.
 You can indulge in short treks to the jungles and plant a tree there.
-Kalaw Village will give you a next level satisfactory memories so you shouldn’t miss it on your trip.
+This Village will give you the next level of satisfactory memories so you shouldn’t miss it on your trip.

--Hill lifestyle and scenery
+Hill lifestyle and scenery

--Green Hill Elephant Camp
+Green Hill Elephant Camp

--Hike to and from Inle
+Hike to and from Inle